edurange/edurange3/scenarios/prod/getting_started/guide.md

 final-task        multimedia-data  toLearn
 ```

+These are the contents of your home directory. ls is short for “list” (files) and can be used in other parts of the file system to display files
-These are all the files and directories in your current directory.
-Files with different extensions, as well as directories, may be different colors.
+and directories in your “current working directory” as well.

 <!-- READING_END -->